slimbootloader/documentation/source/how-tos/update-firmware.rst

 Trigger Update From Shell
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-During development, one can use shell command to manually test firmware update withoug relying on full OTA support in OS.
+During development, one can use shell command to manually test firmware update without relying on full OTA support in OS.

 1. Copy ``FwuImage.bin`` into root directory on FAT partition of a USB key